-To better understand the reasons for these differences, a separate analysis of the SHL distribution in the two boxes is done [Fig11-b), c)].
-First, it is worth noting that the East Sahara is climatologically hotter than the West Sahara in ERA5, SEAS5 and MF7.
-This is explained by the proximity of West Sahara to the Atlantic ocean and the advection of fresh air masses in that area (see [Fig2] for the location of the West Sahara).
-Hence, there is a greater occurrence of the HLE events compared to the HLW phases in ERA5.
-The models (SEAS5/MF7) are able to reproduce this partitioning of the SHL phases observed in ERA5 with the same range of frequencies (0.6/0.4) for HLE/HLW respectively.
-Both models overestimate the occurrence of the HLE events; MF7 tends to develop hot HLE events [Fig11-b)].
+tends to develop hot HLE events (Fig. 11b).
 The analysis of the HLW phases reveals an under/overestimation of the intensity/occurrence of these events in SEAS5.
-We notice, with MF7, a good representation of the intensity of the HLW 450 events with sometimes an overestimation of the frequencies associated with these phases [Fig11-c)].
-The interactions between the East and West boxes are investigated through a correlation analysis using the outputs of the both seasonal models.
-The results obtained using raw/corrected forecasts are very similar (not shown), so in the following we present only the results related to the bias corrected forecasts.
-High correlation would suggest an influence of the large scale processes, whereas low 455 correlation would indicate that smaller scale processes and local impacts to come into play.
-The correlation between HLE and HLW phases is about 0.45, 0.56 and 0.48 for ERA5, SEAS5 and MF7, respectively (see [Table2]).
+We notice, with MF7, a good representation of the intensity of the HLW events with sometimes an overestimation of the frequencies associated with these phases (Fig. 11c).
+The interactions between the east and west boxes are investigated through a correlation analysis using the outputs of both the seasonal models.
+The results obtained using raw and corrected forecasts are very similar (not shown), so in the following we present only the results related to the bias-corrected forecasts.
+High correlation would suggest an influence of the large-scale processes, whereas low correlation would indicate that smallerscale processes and local impacts come into play.
+The correlation between HLE and HLW phases is about 0.45, 0.56 and 0.48 for ERA5, SEAS5 and MF7 respectively (see Table 2).
 SEAS5 shows a higher correlation between the two phases compared to ERA5 and MF7.
-To discriminate the effect of the intra-seasonal and seasonal cycles, the correlations are computed between HLW and HLE by using the daily T850 anomalies relative to daily climatology of T850 in the two boxes.
-As expected, the seasonal cycle has a strong impact and the correlation reduces from 0.45 to 0.30 for ERA5 compared to a reduction from 0.56 to 0.45 for SEAS5; and from 0.48 to 0.34 for MF7 (see [Table2]).
-The correlation with SEAS5 remains high compared to MF7 and ERA5; this suggests that T850 over the Sahara in SEAS5 is more affected by large-scale drivers that provide wider temperature field anomalies, MF7 shows a partitioning of SHL variability between the SHL intraseasonal mode and the seasonal cycle that is more in agreement with ERA5.
-An investigation of the representation of the SHL phases in the models vs ERA5 has been assessed using the corrected forecasts.
-The models are more correlated with ERA5 for the HLW phases (see [TableS1]).
-Despite the differences between seasonal models and ERA5, the models are able 465 to capture the seasonal East-West migration of the SHL.
+To discriminate the effect of the intraseasonal and seasonal cycles, the correlations are computed between HLW and HLE by using the daily T850 anomalies relative to the daily climatology of T850 in the two boxes.
+As expected, the seasonal cycle has a strong impact and the correlation reduces from 0.45 to 0.30 for ERA5 compared to a reduction from 0.56 to 0.45 for SEAS5 and from 0.48 to 0.34 for MF7 (see Table 2).
+The correlation with SEAS5 remains high compared to MF7 and ERA5; this suggests that T850 over the Sahara in SEAS5 is more affected by large-scale drivers that provide wider temperature field anomalies.
+MF7 shows a partitioning of SHL variability between the SHL intraseasonal mode and the seasonal cycle that is more in agreement with ERA5.
+An investigation of the representation of the SHL phases in the models vs. ERA5 has been assessed using the corrected forecasts.
+The models are more correlated with ERA5 for the HLW phases (see Table S1).
+Despite the differences between seasonal models and ERA5, the models are able to capture the seasonal east-west migration of the SHL.

 Table 2.
-Correlation between the HLW and HLE phases: values in bold (brackets) indicate the correlation using the bias corrected temperatures (anomalies of temperature respectively) over the East and West SHL boxes.
+Correlation between the HLW and HLE phases: values in bold (parentheses) indicate the correlation using the bias-corrected temperatures (anomalies of temperature) over the east and west SHL boxes.